 UPDATE for 2024 – Forestry England (FE) have stopped us flying at Beaulieu from February to April inclusive.
 The committee are working with FE to see if we can have an alternative site during this period.
 No decision has been made on petrol/glow engines.

-Model Aircraft Flying is not generally permitted anywhere in the New Forest under the Forestry Commission (FC) Bye-
+Model Aircraft Flying is not generally permitted anywhere in the New Forest under the Forestry Commission Bye-

-The BMFC is the licensed authority authorised by the FC to govern model flying in the New Forest.
+The BMFC is the licensed authority authorised by the FE to govern model flying in the New Forest.
 Flying takes place at the (decomissioned) WW2 airfield on Beaulieu Heath.
 The BMFC governs both Radio-

-Under the new UK Government Drone laws you must be a legal CAA registered operator and a valid CAA certified flyer in order to qualify for a permit to fly at Beaulieu Airfield.
+Under the new UK Government Unmanned Aerial Vehicles laws you must be a legal CAA registered operator and be a valid CAA certified flyer in order to qualify for a permit to fly at Beaulieu Airfield.
 At present only Fixed Wing planes, and Rotary wing helicopters are allowed.
 Multi-rotor drones are not approved by the Forestry for use in the New Forest.

 Beaulieu Heath airfield consists of the remains of 3 wartime runways, up to two miles in length, now mainly reverted to grass.
 The eastern end of the main runway retains its hard surface which is used as an all weather model aircraft runway.
 Part of the original runway is separated off by a barrier as a car park, and the area connects to the original airfield perimeter track which is a designated cycle path.